hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/BIM-githubReadme.svg" alt="BIM Models" width="800">
 </p>

 The main reason for using that file system is that it allow for management of the farm's asset data, such as trees, soil conditions, crop yields, and infrastructure, as shown in panel to the left.
-The BIM tools (e.g. FreeCAD, Blender), are also useful for the design of out-buildings (greenhouses, sheds, workshop, garage,...) as shown in the panel to the right and will be especially useful for design of the engineered vessel and piping systems.
+The BIM tools (e.g. FreeCAD, Blender), are also useful for the design of out-buildings (greenhouses, sheds, workshop, garage,...) as shown in the panel to the right and especially useful for design of the engineered vessel and piping systems.

 ## Owners